innocentemutabazi/CoAchallenge/README.md

 6.  **Approach for Building the Gallery**
 -   HTML: Structured with a container holding multiple article elements, each representing an image.
 -   CSS: Used Flexbox for layout, defined hover effects to transform images and display additional information.
--   JavaScript: Implemented event delegation for performance where by I added the event listener on the main container instead of adding it to all of the images, dynamically adding and removing an action button on hover.
+-   JavaScript: Implemented event delegation for performance whereby I added the event listener on the main container instead of adding it to all of the images, dynamically adding and removing an action button on hover.
 ## Gallery Deployment

 The gallery is deployed and can be accessed at the following URL: [Deployed Gallery](https://jolly-mandazi-a9fb43.netlify.app/)